 Has its limits—set by the broader constraints of the context within which it operates.

-Customer focus, the right people, listening to the front line, excellent internal and external communication, and more action. … [ Read all ]
+Customer focus, the right people, listening to the front line, excellent internal and external communication, and more action.
+Sound familiar?
+If you’ve … [ Read all ]

 In a February blog post I cited Wayne Gretzky as a strategic thinker—skating to where he thought the puck would be.
 On Friday night, a young emerging forward on the San Jose Sharks squad, Benn Ferriero, delivered an equally great after game quote.
 In the first game of the Western Conference Semifinal Series against the Detroit Red Wings, Cousin Benn scored the winning goal at 7:03 into overtime.
 On his 24th birthday!
 Meeting with the press, Benn said: “You’ve got to be ready when you’re called upon.
 Try to stay loose, try to stay engaged in the game, and when you get your chance you’ve got to make the most of it.”